scalacenter/scala-advent-of-code/docs/puzzles/day21.md

 For every possible outcome, we compute the new cell and score.
 If the game is over, we add 1 to the number of ties that the current player wins.
-Otherwise, we recursive for the next roll.
+Otherwise, we recurse for the next roll.

 The problem is that the branching factor is 27, which is too high to run in a reasonable time.